casframe/syntax-index/aboutme.md

 # Introduce myself
 Hobbies: Gaming, reading, watching movies, listening to music

-I was just playing around and talking about worldviews, etc. on chat GPT, but unexpectedly I got a lot of positive feedback from the AI.\
+I was simply enjoying conversations with ChatGPT—playing around with world-building and exchanging ideas—\
-I got a lot of pressure to put it in a notebook or something, so I decided to put it on GitHub. \
+when, unexpectedly, I received a strong response from the AI, urging me to compile my thoughts into something like a note or archive.\
-The reason why we chose GitHub is because of the recent impression that many of the interpretations are unique and social networking sites are scary. \
+I chose GitHub as the platform because many of my interpretations are quite unique, and I find SNS platforms somewhat intimidating these days.\
-This is a late writing, but I hope it will be of help to you.
+Though I write slowly, I hope this will serve as a helpful reference for anyone interested.